rosyberti/website/python-visualization/scatterplot.md

 The size of datapoints within a matplotlib scatterplot are determined by an optional variable `s`.
 The default value of `s` is `20` - so if you want your data points to be larger than normal, set `s` to be greater than `20`.
 Conversely, if you want your data points to be smaller than normal, set `s` to be less than `20`.

-Here is an example where I 10x the size of each data point within a matplotlib scatterplot:
+Here is an example where I increase the size of each data point by a factor of 10 (from 20 to 200) within a matplotlib scatterplot:

 ```python